Emelie Tracy Y. Swett

 Emelie Tracy Young Swett (after marriage, Parkhurst; March 9, 1863 – April 21, 1892) was an American author, editor, poet and translator.
 She wrote both prose and verse, and in her literary work was often employed by publishers to translate French and German articles and books.
 She was at one time employed as the private secretary of a publishing house, and in this capacity she developed executive abilities.
 In 1889, she married John W. Parkhurst, an employee in the Bank of California.
 Swett contributed largely to the magazines and papers of the Pacific Coast.
 Her literary work included translations from Greek, French and German and some finished poems of high merit.
 She dramatized Helen Hunt Jackson's novel Ramona.
 She founded the Pacific Coast Women's Press Association.
 She supported suffrage.
 For a year before her death, at the age of 29, she was assistant editor of the Californian Illustrated Magazine.
-Swett died in 1892.

 Early life and education

 Emelie Tracy Young Swett was born in San Francisco, California, 9 March 1863, the daughter of Professor John Swett of California, known as "The Father of Pacific Coast Education" and the author of educational works, which were used in the United States, Europe and Australia.
 Both Professor Swett and his wife were inclined to literature.
 Her grandfather, Frederick Palmer Tracy, was well known as a writer and an orator.

 Swett's education was partly received in public schools of San Francisco, and partly with tutors in modern and ancient languages, literature, music and mathematics.
+At age 16, in high school, she was one of 75 competitors for the prize of a gold watch and chain offered by the San Francisco Chronicle for the best Christmas story, and she was awarded the prize, for the best short story contributed by a child.
 She was graduated from the normal department of the Girls' High School in 1881.

-At age 16, in high school, she was one of 75 competitors for the prize of a gold watch and chain offered by the San Francisco Chronicle for the best Christmas story, and she was awarded the prize, for the best short story contributed by a child.